mudita/MuditaOS/doc/quickstart.md

 #### Project configuration

 To configure project we have helper script: `./configure.sh` which essentially passes through basic cmake configuration for each product for each platform.
-We hihly advice to use `ninja` as it has proven better compilation times over make.
+We highly advise using `ninja` as it has proven better compilation times over make.

-which can be run with following parameters:
+which can be run with the following parameters:
 ```
 # command      # product              # platform     # build type
 ./configure.sh [PurePhone|BellHybrid] [rt1051|linux] [release|debug|relwithdebinfo] [additional cmake parameters and options go here, i.e. -DENABLE_DEVELOPER_MODE_ENDPOINT=1 or "-G Ninja"]